kua23/picoCTF/README.md

 gets(buf1);
 vuln(buf1);
 ```
 The `gets()` is called and reads the user input onto the stack, where the stack is the collection of different data types.
 However, there is a fault in the function as it write's the input without caring about the length.
 Thus we can take this to our advantage and overflow the length, pushing the input into the `vuln()` function that triggers a segmentation fault.
-Thus, by just printing a load of gibberish that has a long length,we get the flag.
+Thus, by just printing a load of gibberish that has a long length, we get the flag.

+Thus, buffer overflows can be used to corrupt a web application's execution stack, execute malware code and take over a machine

 ### Flag
 `picoCTF{ov3rfl0ws_ar3nt_that_bad_ef01832d}`